Yup'ik: Music and dance

-Yup'ik dancing (yuraq in Yup'ik) is a traditional form of dancing usually performed to songs in Yup'ik.
+Yupʼik dancing (yuraq in Yupʼik) is a traditional form of dancing usually performed to songs in Yupʼik.
 Round drums cover with seal stomachs and played with wooden sticks of driftwood to provide a rhythmic beat.
 Both men and women choreograph the dances and sing in accompaniment.
 Typically, the men are in the front, kneeling and the women stand in the back.
 The drummers are in the very back of the dance group.
-The Yup'ik use dance fans (finger masks or maskettes, tegumiak)to emphasize and exaggerate arm motions.
-Dancing plays an important role in both the social and spiritual life of the Yup'ik community.
-The Yup'ik have returned to practicing their songs and dances, which are a form of prayer.
-Traditional dancing in the qasgiq is a communal activity in the Yup'ik tradition.
+The Yupʼik use dance fans (finger masks or maskettes, tegumiak)to emphasize and exaggerate arm motions.
+Dancing plays an important role in both the social and spiritual life of the Yupʼik community.
+The Yupʼik have returned to practicing their songs and dances, which are a form of prayer.
+Traditional dancing in the qasgiq is a communal activity in the Yupʼik tradition.
 Mothers and wives brought food to the qasgiq (men's house) where they would join in an evening of ceremonial singing and dancing.
-The mask was a central element in Yup'ik ceremonial dancing.
+The mask was a central element in Yupʼik ceremonial dancing.
 There are dances for fun, social gatherings, exchange of goods, and thanksgiving.
-Yup'ik ways of dancing (yuraryaraq) embrace six fundamental key entities identified as ciuliat (ancestors), angalkuut (shamans), cauyaq (drum), yuaruciyaraq (song structures), yurarcuutet (regalia) and yurarvik (dance location).
-The Yuraq is used as a generic term for Yup'ik/Cup'ik regular dance.
+Yupʼik ways of dancing (yuraryaraq) embrace six fundamental key entities identified as ciuliat (ancestors), angalkuut (shamans), cauyaq (drum), yuaruciyaraq (song structures), yurarcuutet (regalia) and yurarvik (dance location).
+The Yuraq is used as a generic term for Yupʼik/Cupʼik regular dance.
 Also, yuraq is concerned with animal behavior and hunting of animals or with the ridicule of individuals (ranging from affectionate teasing to punishing public embarrassment).
 But, used for inherited dance is Yurapik or Yurapiaq (lit. "real dance").
 The dancing of their ancestors was banned by Christian missionaries in the late 19th century.
 After a century, the Cama-i dance festival is a cultural celebration that started in the mid-1980s with the goal to gather dancers from outlying villages to share their music and dances.
 There are now many groups that perform dances in Alaska.
-The most popular activity in the Yup'ik-speaking area is rediscovered Yup'ik dancing.
+The most popular activity in the Yupʼik-speaking area is rediscovered Yupʼik dancing.

 Yupik Dance Festivals

 Every year, the Yupiit of the Qaluuyaaq (Nelson Island) and the surrounding villages of Nelson Island gather up every weekend in each village.
 Each village hosts a Yupik dance festival which they call the festival Yurarpak (you-rawr-puk).

-The qelutviaq is a one-string fiddle or lute played by the Yup'ik of Nelson Island.
+The qelutviaq is a one-string fiddle or lute played by the Yupʼik of Nelson Island.

-Drums of Winter or Uksuum Cauyai: Drums of Winter (1977) is an ethnographic documentary on the culture of the Yup'ik people, focusing primarily on dance, music, and potlatch traditions in the community of Emmonak, Alaska.
+Drums of Winter or Uksuum Cauyai: Drums of Winter (1977) is an ethnographic documentary on the culture of the Yupʼik people, focusing primarily on dance, music, and potlatch traditions in the community of Emmonak, Alaska.